matas-sh/advanced-database-systems-cswk/README.md

 ```bash
 py server.py
 ```
+Which should start the server on port `5000`.

 To test that the server has started up correctly, you can open a browser and go to:
 ```url
 http://{VM_IP}:5000/ping